Hisar (city): Economy

 The city has a large steel industry and is known as the 'City of Steel'.
 As of June 2012, Hisar is India's largest manufacturer of galvanized iron.
 Textile and automobile industry is also a major contributor to the economy of the city.
 It also has a large number of livestock farms with the Central Livestock Farm, established in 1809 being one of the Asia's largest cattle farms.
-The Jindal Group headed by Savitri Jindal, the 10th-wealthiest woman in the world is based in Hisar.
-Jindal Stainless Steel is also the world's largest producer of Stainless Steel strips for razor blades and India's largest producer of coin blanks.
+The Jindal Group headed by Savitri Jindal is the world's largest producer of stainless steel strips for razor blades and India's largest producer of coin blanks.
 The city has been identified as a counter-magnet city for the National Capital Region to attract migrants and develop as an alternative center of growth to Delhi.
-Subhash Chandra, founding owner chairman of Essel Group & Zee Entertainment Enterprises is from Hisar.

 Demographics

-In 1843, Hisar city had an estimated population of 7,000 people.
 According to the 2011 census of India, Hisar has a population of 301,249 and is currently the 141st-most populated city in India.
 Males constitute 54% of the population and females 46%, with 844 females per thousand males.
 Hisar has an average literacy rate of 81.04%, higher than the national average: male literacy is 86.13% and female literacy is 75.00%.
 In Hisar, 11% of the population is under 6 years of age and the child sex ratio is 860 girls per thousand boys.
 Although Hisar city has population of 301,249, its urban population is 306,893, of which 166,623 are males and 140,270 are females.
 The decadal growth rate was 27.06%.
+Historically, Hisar had an estimated population of 7,000 people in 1843.